-These Sunday dinner ideas for families include everything from my new pork Stroganoff recipe made with the Chinese velveting technique – but of course you can make my classic beef Stroganoff recipe – to an old-fashioned chicken stew, a traditional chicken cacciatore with a luscious tomato sauce and an authentic lasagne that I find addictively delicious.
+These Sunday dinner ideas for families or if you’re feeding a crowd include everything from my pork Stroganoff recipe made with the Chinese velveting technique – but of course you could make my classic beef Stroganoff recipe – to a hearty, old-fashioned chicken stew, a retro chicken cacciatore with a luscious tomato sauce, and an authentic lasagne that I find addictively delicious.

-This compilation of Sunday dinner ideas for families is the latest edition of our fairly random series of our best Sunday night dinner ideas.
-If you can’t find anything you want to make for your Sunday family dinner tonight from the comforting dishes below, peruse this round-up of warming winter soup recipes or poke around our Grantourismo recipe archives where we have many hundreds of recipes.
+This compilation of Sunday dinner ideas for families is the latest edition of our random series of our best Sunday night dinner ideas.
+If you can’t find something to make for your Sunday family dinner tonight from the comforting dishes below, browse this round-up of warming soup recipes if it’s as cold where you are as it is here in rural Victoria (bbrrr!!) or poke around our Grantourismo recipe archives where we have many hundreds of recipes.

 Sunday Dinner Ideas for Families – Stroganoff, Cacciatore, Chicken Stew and More